15+ Surprising Benefits Of Being A Single Man

 You can devote your time to your passions

 The best thing about being single is that you can pursue your interests and hobbies, which can help with your mental clarity.
 You can devote your alone time to your passions, dreams, and goals and chart your course free of distractions.
-For example, you could spend a weekend learning to play the piano, studying 16th century France, gardening, water-skiing, painting, photography, or crafting.
+Research has shown that people rank ‘more time for myself’ and ‘focus on my goals’ as the biggest advantages of being single (2).
+So, you could spend a weekend learning to play the piano, studying 16th-century France, gardening, water-skiing, painting, photography, or crafting anything you want.

 3. You have more savings